NEW YORK GYNECOMASTIA SURGERY FOR BODYBUILDERS

 The difference begins with the actual breast tissue itself.
 Steroid-induced gynecomastia is solid, white, hard and extremely fibrotic tissue, as compared to pubertal gynecomastia in which there is somewhat softer, thickened breast tissue under the nipple which then fans out and is interspersed with fat as it extends outward.
 There is very little peripheral fat in bodybuilders.

 In these patients, a peri-areolar incision (incision around the edge of the areola) is done 100% of the time.
 The solid tissue is removed in pieces through this small incision.
 A liposuction cannula (frequently without the suction turned on) is used to help re-distribute the skin across the chest.
-Drains are frequently used to promote faster healing, encourage the skin to attach to the underlying muscle and prevent build-up of fluids.
+Drains are frequently used to promote faster healing, encourage the skin to attach to the underlying muscle and prevent the build-up of fluids.
 The net effect after healing is that of a very thin and uniform layer of skin and fat which is now draped over the large pec muscle, thereby providing the desired “cut” appearance.

 Anesthesia for this surgery is usually safe “twilight sleep” anesthesia, provided by a separate anesthesiologist.
 Sometimes, if the “bitch tits” are very small and localized directly under the areola, the procedure can be done under local anesthesia.
 But there may still be some discomfort during the procedure if only local anesthesia is utilized.